emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

 #slide[
   #text(size: 15pt)[
-    - Es geht noch weiter:
+    - It continues:
-      - Welche Ausgabe wird erzeugt?
+      - What output is produced?
-      - Welche Ausgabe würde ohne die Zeile sleepy.join() erzeugt?
+      - What output would be produced without the line sleepy.join()?
-      - Welche Ausgabe würde mit sleepy.join(1500) erzeugt?
+      - What output would be produced with sleepy.join(1500)?
     ```java
     public class JoinThreads {
         public static void main(String[] args) throws InterruptedException {